Mpowa-IO/Documents/Whitepaper.md

-Environment statistics rely considerably on data that are collected by direct measurements using a variety of methods, including remote sensing and field-monitoring stations.

 Most countries have agencies that are primarily responsible for monitoring environmental resources and conditions.
 They may be entities in their own right or government agencies with other primary functions that also have departments concerned with environmental matters.
 These agencies typically produce two main types of data: (i) measured data (obtained by direct observation, field measurements and remote sensing); and (ii) calculated data (derived using estimates and modeling).